Rebirth-of-the-Night/onslaught/docs/mob/customai.md

 The `ChaseLongDistance` task operates in tandem with the TargetPlayer task to allow mobs to target the invaded player over a long distance.
 This task will do nothing without the TargetPlayer task because the mob will never have a long-distance target.

 !!! warning
-    This task is automatically applied to mobs spawned by an invasion and doesn't need to be manually applied unless you want to change the task's default properties.
+    This task is automatically applied to mobs spawned by an invasion and should not be manually applied unless you want to change the task's default properties.
 This task can be applied manually along with the `TargetPlayer` task for testing purposes.

  key | type | range | default | description
  :-|:-|:-|:-|:-